Shuntaro Tanikawa: Career

 Tanikawa has written more than 60 books of poetry in addition to translating Charles Schulz's Peanuts and the Mother Goose rhymes into Japanese.
 He was nominated for the 2008 Hans Christian Andersen Award for his contributions to children's literature.
 He was awarded Golden Wreath of Struga Poetry Evening in 2022.
 He also helped translate Swimmy by Leo Lionni into Japanese.

 Among his contributions to less conventional art genres is Tanikawa's open video correspondence with Shūji Terayama (Video Letter, 1983).
 Since the 1970s, Tanikawa also provided short, onomatopoeic verses for picture books he published in collaboration with visual artist Sadamasa Motonaga, whom he had befriended during his residency in New York in 1966, offered by the Japan Society.

 He collaborated several times with the lyricist Chris Mosdell, including creating a deck of cards created in the omikuji fortune-telling tradition of Shinto shrines, titled The Oracles of Distraction.
 Tanikawa also co-wrote Kon Ichikawa's Tokyo Olympiad and wrote the lyrics to the theme song of Howl's Moving Castle (film).
 Together with Jerome Rothenberg and Hiromi Itō, he has participated in collaborative renshi poetry, pioneered by Makoto Ōoka.

+Personal life

+Tanikawa was born in 1931 to a philosopher Tetsuzō Tanikawa.
+When Tanikawa was 20, his father gave Tatsuji Miyoshi a notebook full of Tanikawa's high school poetry, which led to his Tanikawa's first work being published.

-The philosopher Tetsuzō Tanikawa was his father.
-The poet and translator Eriko Kishida was his first wife.
-The author-illustrator Yōko Sano was his third wife, and illustrated a volume of his poems: Onna Ni, translated by William I. Elliott and Kazuo Kawamura (Shueisha, 2012).
+Tanikawa was divorced three times.
+His first wife was poet and translator Eriko Kishida.
+His third wife was author-illustrator Yōko Sano.
+Sano illustrated a volume of his poems: Onna Ni, translated by William I. Elliott and Kazuo Kawamura (Shueisha, 2012).

 Tanikawa died in Tokyo on November 13, 2024, at the age of 92.
-He was survived by his son, composer Kensaku Tanikawa, and daughter, Shino Tanikawa, and several grandchildren.
+He was survived by his son, composer Kensaku Tanikawa, his daughter, Shino Tanikawa, and several grandchildren.